Manchester Arena bombing: Bombing

 Grande began performing at 21:00 and the concert drew to a close shortly before 22:30.
 According to a Libyan official, Abedi spoke with his younger brother, Hashem, on the phone about 15 minutes before the attack was carried out.
 Five BTP constables were scheduled to patrol the Victoria Exchange Complex, although only four were in attendance by the time of the bombing.
 None of the four constables were present in the City Room between 22:00 and 22:31; two constables had left on their dinner break.
+The police constables had ignored briefings to stagger their breaks during the concert and had ignored instructions to be in place at the City Room entrance of the arena 30 minutes prior to the end of the concert.
 Although Showsec expected an egress and a supervisor was present in the City Room between 22:08 and 22:17, the supervisor did not go up to the mezzanine and did not spot Abedi.
 Abedi was spotted again at 22:12 by another member of the public, who asked what he had in his bag.
 He was concerned that the bag may have contained a bomb after he did not answer and reported him, to which he was told that the BTP were already aware of Abedi.
 After being told of the concerns, a Showsec employee was afraid that he would be considered a racist and did not approach Abedi.
 While he attempted to get through on the radio, heavy radio traffic prevented him from reaching any other people.
 As the concert ended, concert-goers left through the City Room, one of four entrances into the arena.
 At 22:30, Abedi descended from the mezzanine.

-At exactly 22:31 (21:31 UTC), the nail bomb, weighing in excess of 30 kg, detonated in the City Room.
-23 people, including Abedi, were killed and hundreds more were injured.
+At exactly 22:31 (21:31 UTC), the nail bomb, weighing in excess of 30 kg, detonated in the City Room, and 23 people, including Abedi, were killed and 239 more were injured physically.